-May 30, 2001 Follow up quickly.
+Follow up quickly.
 Send a letter the same day if possible.
-Indicate specifically the reason for the thank you.
+Nancy K. Doe Indicate specifically the reason for the thank you.
 Personnel Director Dexter Manufacturing Company Dexter, Maine 04930 A thank you letter should be short and friendly.
 Be sure to use proper grammar and correct spelling.
-Dear Ms. Doe:

-Thank you for interviewing me last Wednesday for the position of Line Quality Inspector.
-I believe Dexter Manufacturing Company and I have a lot in common!

-The information you provided about your community was very helpful.
-Relocating to such a beautiful area is very appealing.

-As you requested, my references and transcripts are enclosed.
-I look forward to meeting with you again.
-Until then, don't hesitate to call me with any further questions regarding my candidacy for this position.
+Dear Ms. Doe: Thank you for interviewing me last believe Dexter Manufacturing Comp Wednesday for the position of Line Quality Inspector.
+I pany and I have a lot in common!
+The information you provided about beautiful area is very appealing. t your community was very helpful.
+Relocating to such a d transcripts are enclosed.
+I look forward to meeting with y call me with any further questions regarding my candidacy Pooraon $\bigwedge$ Sincerely, Let them know that you are available at their convenience and you are happy to supply Ray T. Simmons any information needed. $268 6^{\text{th}} \text{Ave.}$ Laconia, New Hampshire 03246 (397) 222-1111 l letter can be handwritten.
+If your ng is not neat and legible, type it.

-Sincerely,

-Let them know that you are available at their convenience and you are happy to supply any information needed.

-Ray T. Simmons 268 6th Ave.
-Laconia, New Hampshire 03246 (397) 222-1111

-A personal letter can be handwritten.
-If your handwriting is not neat and legible, type it.